Shephexd/shephexd.github.io/_posts/finance/2021-11-06-journet-of-linchfin(2)-AssetNetwork.md

 - Neo4j
 ---

+What is the best way to represent the relations of assets?
 I suggest a way to represent the asset's relation called, asset network, based on the graph theory.